 5. Manufacturer – Will they provide support?

 The fifth consideration when buying an RV is the brand and the reputation of that manufacturer.
 This is where talking to other RVers and RV service technicians may help you avoid a costly mistake.
-Do your research, read reviews, and talk to as many RV owners as possible to learn about the reputations of different RV manufacturers.
+Do your research.
+Read reviews.
+Talk to as many RV owners as possible.
+Learn about the reputations of different RV manufacturers.

 We met a family that bought a brand-new fifth wheel only to have it catch on fire within the first month of ownership.
-Fortunately, they were all safe, but in the process of having that damage repaired, they learned that other rigs by this same manufacturer had similar problems and the fire danger was known but not disclosed by the dealer.
+Fortunately, they were all safe.
+But in the process of having that damage repaired, they learned that other rigs by this same manufacturer had similar problems.
+The fire danger was known but not disclosed by the dealer.

 Another couple told us the only place they were authorized to have warranty work done on their very high-end Class A diesel pusher was at the factory.
 Unfortunately, the factory was over 1000 miles away.

-These extended costs could be in the form of diminished enjoyment, loss of functionality, and extra expenses for repairs.
-Of course, you’re concerned about the upfront costs, but as a long-time RV owner, I assure you that the real costs of owning an RV extends well beyond the initial purchase.
-If you make the right decisions about the type, size, features, age, and brand of your new acquisition, I believe that you’ll see that the price will work itself out.
+These extended costs could be in the form of diminished enjoyment.
+Or, loss of functionality, and extra expenses for repairs.
+Of course, you’re concerned about the upfront costs.
+But as a long-time RV owner, I assure you that the real costs of owning an RV extends well beyond the initial purchase.
+Make the right decisions about the type, size, features, age, and brand of your new acquisition.
+I believe that you’ll see that the price will work itself out.

 Some other factors you will want to consider: